gvwilson/thirdbit/_posts/2006/2006-08-17-oh-my-god-its-django.md

 <strong>Prabhu Ramachandran: 3D Visualization</strong>
 <ul>
 	<li>Author of MayaVi, a better (more Pythonic) wrapper for <a href="http://www.vtk.org">VTK</a></li>
-	<li>Impressive --- hides as much of the guff in complex 3D scientific visualization as it can</li>
+	<li>Impressive—hides as much of the guff in complex 3D scientific visualization as it can</li>
 </ul>
 <strong>Andrew Straw: Realtime Computing with Python</strong>
 <ul>